hubertshon/address-book/README.md

 Seeing the that 70% of the users were on mobile, the app was made to ensure responsiveness, primarily using Bootstrap.
 A number of other considerations came into play:

-* Upon reaching narrower breakpoints, the contact list's number column will be removed.
 * On the Details Page, the back button is moved closer to the thumb position to provide easier access.
 * In the List Page,
 	* The page buttons are moved to the bottom.
 This provides easier thumb access, and far reduces the possibility of mis-clicking the refresh button.